-SWAT requires daily relative humidity values when the Penman-Monteith or Priestley-Taylor method is used to calculate potential evapotranspiration.
+SWAT requires daily relative humidity values when the Penman-Monteith or Priestley-Taylor method is used to calculate potential evapotranspiration and for the calculation of vapor stress on plant growth.
 Values for relative humidity may be read from records of observed data or they may be generated.
 This chapter reviews the input file used to read relative humidity values into the model.